Execeptions are used to handle greaceful errors and unexpected condtions at rntime.

 Julia Exception handle

-if you code throws an exception, place code in try block and handle the exception in catch block
+if your code throws an exception, place the code in a try block and handle the exception in the catch block

 try